Sourdough Starter

 Feeding means discarding part of the culture and adding fresh flour and water.
 This replenishes the food supply for the yeast and bacteria.

-Standard feeding ratio: 1:1:1 by weight — equal parts starter, flour, and water.
-For example, keep 50g of starter, add 50g flour and 50g water.
-Use a kitchen scale for accuracy — volume measurements are too imprecise for consistent results.
+Standard feeding ratio: 1:1:1 by weight.
+Keep 50g of starter, add 50g flour and 50g water.
+Use a kitchen scale for accuracy.
+Volume measurements are too imprecise for consistent results.

 Feeding schedule: